-DART will be the first ever space mission to demonstrate asteroid deflection by kinetic impactor on a binary asteroid target: the smaller asteroid of Didymos, called Didymos B. Didymos is Greek for "twin".
-DART is planned to intercept the secondary member of the binary Near-Earth Asteroid Didymos binary system in October 2022.
-AIM is a rendezvous mission which focuses on the monitoring aspects, i.e., the capability to determine in-situ the key physical properties of a binary asteroid playing a role in the system's dynamic behavior.
+DART will be the first ever space mission to demonstrate asteroid deflection by kinetic impactor on a binary asteroid target: the smaller asteroid of Didymos, called Didymos B. Didymos is Greek for "twin."
+DART is planned to intercept the secondary member of the Near-Earth Asteroid Didymos binary system in October 2022.

 The threat of asteroid impacts on Earth is statistically low, but the potential threat may be large.
 Recognizing this potential, in 2016, NASA formalized the Planetary Defense Coordination Office (PDCO).
 The office is managed in the Planetary Science Division of the Science Mission Directorate at NASA Headquarters in Washington, D.C.
-As a kinetic impactor, DART will demonstrate one of several techniques available for planetary defense.
+DART will demonstrate a kinetic impact, one of several techniques NASA is exploring for planetary defense.